 Do you have 20 minutes to work ON your business instead of IN your business?
 If so, reading this article will give you hands-on tips to double your sales.

 In his fantastic book, The Ultimate Sales Machine, Chet Holmes (the late Marketing Guru), wrote about a strategy called Best Buyer, which he calls the “fastest, least expensive way for doubling sales.”
-This article is an adaptation of that strategy for small-medium sized businesses (SMBs) that serve their local community.
+This article adapts that strategy to small-medium-sized businesses (SMBs) that serve their local community.

 These numbers have been proven many times over.
-That means your direct sales efforts are only addressing that top 3% that are ready to buy now.
+That means your direct sales efforts only address the top 3% that are ready to buy now.
 Consider the immense amount of money and energy that is spent weeding out the 97% that aren’t ready to buy now.
 There is a better way.

 Best Buyer Strategy:

 Here’s the Best Buyer strategy in a nutshell: There is always a smaller number of ideal buyers (clients) vs all buyers.
 Most of your efforts should be directed towards going after your Dream 10 clients in a direct, hard way.

 Who are your Dream 10 clients?
 These are the top 10 (or 20 or 30), potential clients in your area that would bring you enough business to keep you happily operating with no other clientèle.
 These are the big players that, individually, will bring you a lot of business.